 While 49 of these species mass spawn – 84 other species spawn elsewhere in their range.

 Seventeen species of sea snake which live on the Great Barrier Reef.
 In warm waters up to 50 metres deep, though they are much more common in the southern area of the reef than in its northern section.

-At certain parts of the year, 6 different species of sea turtles come to the reef to breed.
+At certain parts of the year, six different species of sea turtles come to the reef to breed.

-The green sea turtles on the Great Barrier Reef have two genetically distinct populations, one which is located in the northern part of the reef, and the other in the southern part.
+The green sea turtles on the Great Barrier Reef have two genetically distinct populations, one located in the northern part of the reef, and the other in the southern region.

 Fortunately, there’s also 15 species of sea-grass in beds which attract both dugongs and turtles, as well as providing habitat for the fish.

 Nevertheless, the Great Barrier Reef is also home to some of the predators of the ocean world.

 Saltwater crocodiles can be found living amongst the mangrove and salt marshes towards the coast near the reef.

 Nesting has never been reported in the area, and the saltwater crocodile population in the Great Barrier Reef tends to be wide ranged – but very low density.

-Around 125 species of shark, stingray and chimaera also live on the reef, while close to 5,000 species of mollusc have been noted to exist in the area – including the giant clam.
+Around 125 species of shark, stingray and chimaera also live on the reef.
+Five thousand species of mollusc have been noted to exist in the area – including the giant clam.